noah-duncan/py-zoom-meeting-sdk/README.md

 The file structure of the bindings mirrors the file structure of the Zoom Meeting SDK headers.
 IE the bindings for `zoom_sdk_def.h` are in `zoom_sdf_def_bindings.cpp`.

 The objects in the binding almost exactly duplicate the SDK.
 The one exception are the callback events.
 In the SDK you define callbacks by implementing an abstract class such as `IAuthServiceEvent` or `IMeetingServiceEvent`.
 In the bindings you define them by passing python functions into the constructor of classes such as `AuthServiceEventCallbacks` or `MeetingServiceEventCallbacks`.

+### Disclaimer
+This library is not related to or sponsored by Zoom Video Communications, Inc.